©2018 - 2021 Goran Štimac. All rights reserved.

 This website is build using these technologies:

 For the front-end, I have chosen Bootstrap 5 newest version of the most popular front-end framework because it provides me with all the tools to build and maintain my website with ease.
-I could write all the CSS and JS line by line but I would rather spend my time on something else and use off-the-shelf technology like Bootstrap.
+I can write all the CSS and JS line by line but I would rather spend my time on something else and use off-the-shelf technology like Bootstrap.
 If you are a front-end guru and this offends you sorry I am first and foremost an integrator and if there is a solid option on the market I will use it and be happy.
-I think custom CSS and JS are for high-value brands that look for every advantage and my website is not that interesting Bootstrap will do just fine.
+I think custom CSS and JS are for high-value brands that look for every advantage and my website is not on that level, Bootstrap will do just fine.

-Osano is the only free cookie solution that had everything that I needed and has no limitations of any kind.
+Osano is the only free open-source cookie solution that had everything that I needed and has no limitations of any kind.
 Also, it can be implemented easily on any project so why not we all have to try and be GDPR compliant.